Globe KD2G Firefly

-The Globe KD2G Firefly was a pulsejet-powered American target drone, built by the Globe Aircraft Corporation for operation by the United States Navy in the late 1940s, seeing operational use into the mid-1950s.
+The Globe KD2G Firefly is a pulsejet-powered American target drone, built by the Globe Aircraft Corporation for operation by the United States Navy in the late 1940s, seeing operational use into the mid-1950s.

 Design and development

 The KD2G was a mid-wing, twin-tailed aircraft of similar design to the KDG Snipe which Globe was already supplying to the Navy.
 A single McDonnell PJ42 pulsejet engine was mounted atop the rear of the fuselage.
 The fuselage was constructed of steel tubing with a duralumin monocoque covering; dural was also used for the flying surfaces.
 The KD2G was equipped with radio control with an effective range of 6000 yd; it could be launched using a catapult, or launched aerially from JD-1 or F7F-2D aircraft.
 Recovery, if it survived its mission, was by a 32 ft diameter parachute; the Firefly was designed to be able to float for up to 15 minutes in the event of a water landing.